CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Enjoys playing with other people (and may cry when the playing stops)

-Baby is becoming more alert and eager to explore the world around them.
+Baby’s becoming more alert and eager to explore the world around them.
 At this age, you might hear baby’s adorable chuckle or watch them try to lift themselves up during tummy time.
+“By 4 months, they can follow your face with their eyes,” says Miodovnik.
+“They smile or make cooing sounds when you make silly sounds or talk to them.”
+At 4 months old, baby:

 • Starts to chuckle (not quite a full laugh)